sebogh/zipchecker/docs/talk.md

 # TOC

 1. FaaS
-2. V0, V1 and V2 of a slack command
+2. V0, V1 and V2 of the zipchecker
 3.  **GCF in Production**
 4. Wrapup